What’s the sense in wearing a tank top or T-shirt if it always seems like you’re swimming in it?

 Do arm day twice a week (35-45 minutes): Do circuit #1 three times after your first upper body session of the week … then do circuit #2 after your second weekly upper body workout.

-And you’re probably going to want a full gym membership to make good use of this program.
+And you’ll need a full gym membership to use this program.
 That’s because you need the following equipment (which you might not have at home):

 - Resistance bands